takuyakikuchi/hashnode/cl5xzke5u005tz7nv4atl2oow.md

 One of these is the use of Suspense in data fetching.

-**Conventional way**
+**Conventional way**<br/>

-**※Alert**: The following is a code example using the Apollo Client notation, but the Apollo Client does not support Suspense at this time.
+[**※Alert**: The following is a code example using the Apollo Client notation, but the Apollo Client does not support Suspense at this time.<br/>
-Github issue about Suspense support: https://github.com/apollographql/apollo-client/issues/9627
+Github issue about Suspense support: https://github.com/apollographql/apollo-client/issues/9627]
 ```jsx
 // Dog.jsx
 function Dogs() {